norame1/PES1UG21CS204_PES1UG21CS218_PES1UG21CS246_Building_an_E-Commerce_Microservices_Application/README.md

 # Project 6: Building an E-commerce Microservices Application on Cloud using Docker, Kubernetes, Jenkins, and Git
-NOTE: Replace the MongoDB Atlas Cluster URL with your own generated Cluster URL.

 <br/>
 Team Number: 2
 <br/>